aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 NOTE: This Guidance specifically uses integration of Falco with [Amazon FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) and Amazon CloudWatch to send and collect security events.
-There is an option to use the companion OSS component called [Falcosidekick](https://github.com/falcosecurity/falcosidekick) to send the security events to Amazon CloudWatch directly, it is not covered by this Guidance.
+There is an option to use the companion OSS component called [Falcosidekick](https://github.com/falcosecurity/falcosidekick) to send the security events to Amazon CloudWatch directly, it is not covered by this guidance.

 -   Falco continuously scans the containers running in the pods and sends the security, debug, or audit events as JSON format as STDOUT.